middlebury/styleguide/_editorial/a.md

 Middlebury College
 Middlebury, VT 05753
 ```
 - When listing a classroom or office, the name of the building comes first, followed by the room number.
 If the words Room or Suite are added, add a comma.
-(It's preferable to add Room or Suite if the project is one going to an audience unfamiliar with the campus.)
+(It's preferable to add Room or Suite if the written piece is one going to an audience unfamiliar with the campus.)

   `Axinn Center 248; Davis Family Library 225C; Mahaney Center for the Arts, Room 221`